Forget Ecological Footprints: Handprint is Facilitating a Sustainability Revolution

 Another flaw is born out of the footprint’s biggest strength: as an abstract tool to aggregate various different and unrelated actions into a common outcome.
 This has been essential in teaching generations about their impact, but leaves no clear path for a solution because it obscures the link between action and outcome.
 This abstraction, while it made measurement easy in the 90s, divorces individuals from the real-world consequences of their actions, be they negative… or positive.

 Sustainable living will require the opposite: solutions that individuals can identify with and feel involved in, with the positive motivation to make those solutions happen.
 And most importantly, as Handprint knows well, the simplicity to do so with as little friction and as much ease as possible.

 Not only is Handprint creating a positive digital infrastructure to bolster the right kind of behavior, but the innovative startup is also solving the problem of abstraction.
 Creating a precise and almost social connection between customers, company, and climate projects.
-A relationship which goes beyond abstract knowledge but into precise detail, visual confirmation and, of course, emotional connection.
-Where the footprint was vague, your handprint is specific, measurable, and even comparable between individuals, adding a social dimension to sustainability.
+A relationship that goes beyond abstract knowledge but into precise detail, visual confirmation, and, as a result, emotional connection.
+Where the footprint was vague, your handprint is specific, measurable, and even comparable between individuals, adding a social dimension as well.

 But their innovation does not stop at removing the problems with the ‘footprint’ mentality.